glowkeeper/glowkeeper.github.io/public/assets/posts/misc/westHamEverton.md

----
-title: Chickens and Eggs
+# Chickens and Eggs

-description: Our first trip to Stratford.
+Our first trip to Stratford.
-categories:
-  - Post
----

 **May, 2018**

 Original article posted on [Knees Up Mother Brown](http://www.kumb.com/article.php?id=4173).